 In addition to personal and professional development, becoming a member of RACDS will provide you with an invaluable, supportive collegiate experience.

-RACDS is closely monitoring the advice relating to Coronavirus (COVID-19) provided by the Australian Government Department of Health and WHO, and adjusting our program of activities accordingly.
+RACDS is closely monitoring the advice relating to COVID-19 (Coronavirus) provided by the Australian Government Department of Health, NSW Health and the World Health Organisation (WHO).
 Our first priority is the health and welfare of our Fellows, Members, activity participants and staff.

-The College continues to develop alternate delivery methods for many of our upcoming events.
-As a result, there are a number of schedule changes, and we encourage you to continue to check our College Calendar for the most up to date information.
+The College continues to adjust our program of activities accordingly and develop alternate delivery methods for many of our upcoming Education programs and events.
+As a result, we encourage you to continue to monitor the RACDS website, specifically our Education Calendar and Events, for the most up to date information.

 From our members

 The benefits of getting involved

 ‘Being deeply involved in her profession from both an advocacy standpoint, an educator, and through RACDS is not only personally… Read more

 The power of quality mentorship for young dentists

 – Dr Amanda Phoon Nguyen MRACDS (GDP)